nginxinc/nginx-basics-workshops/lab5/readme.md

    It should look something like below screenshot.
    ![http-zones](media/dashboard-http-zones.png)

-   In the NGINX Plus dashboard, within the HTTP Zones tab, you should be able to see stats that are aggregrated at Server level as well as at Location level.
+   In the NGINX Plus dashboard, within the HTTP Zones tab, you should see the aggregated statistics that comes from all the clients connecting to your virtual servers.
+Beneath the Server Zones are the Location zones which provides aggregated statistics for your location blocks.

    ![http-upstreams](media/dashboard-http-upstreams.png)
-   In the Http upsteams tab, you should be able to see stats that are aggregated at backend server level.
-Also this tab capture the Active health check stats for each backend server.
-Active health checks would be covered in depth in the next section.
+   In the Http upsteams tab, you should be able to see stats that are unique for each backend server.
+It also provides the following detailed metrics:
+    - Total and per second HTTP request
+    - All HTTP response codes
+    - Active TCP connections
+    - Total and per second Bytes sent and received
+    - Health checks success and failures
+    - HTTP Header and full response times
+    - SSL Handshake success and failure, session counters These upstream metrics are very valuable to monitor your backend servers to troubleshoot issues.

    ![workers](media/dashboard-workers.png)
    In the Workers tab, you can see the stats like process id, active connections, idle connections, total request, request per second etc. for each worker process.